robbycp/react-native-boilerplate/README.md

 2. Go to project's root directory, `cd <your project name>`
 3. Remove `.git` folder, `rm -rf .git`
 4. Use [React Native Rename](https://github.com/junedomingo/react-native-rename) to update project name `$ npx react-native-rename <newName>`
-5. Change app icon and splach icon [here](https://thecodingmachine.github.io/react-native-boilerplate/docs/Configuration)
+5. Change app icon and splash icon.
+Use this https://appicon.co/ to generate icon to be copied in android and ios
+- For android Copy to /android/app/src/main/res
+- For iOS Copy to /ios/AppName/Images.xcassets/AppIcon.appiconset
+- For iOS, change logo in LaunchScreen.storyboard
+- For javascript, copy to src/assets/images/logo.png
-6. Change src/Assets/Images/image-error.png
+6. Change src/assets/images/empty-image.png
 7. Change fontFamily in src/Assets/fonts.
   - In terminal `react-native link`
   - Change in src/Theme/PaperTheme/fonts